Harnoor

 the purchase

 Based in Canada.
-Eyes on London, Dubai, and everywhere the interesting conversations about wealth and desire are happening.
+Eyes on New York, London, Florida, and everywhere the interesting conversations about wealth and desire are happening.

 Currently